International Students FAQ

 Poughkeepsie, NY 12604

-If the parcel is sent via the regular mail service, it will be held at the campus post office.
+If the parcel is sent via the regular mail service, it will be held at the campus Mail Room in the College Center.
 We suggest you write “HOLD” on the parcel.

 If you use a courier service (DHL, FedEx, UPS, etc.), your package will be held at the Receiving department for you to pick up on arrival.